Elk River Wealth Management LLC Purchases 445 Shares of Adobe Inc. (NASDAQ:ADBE)

 Elk River Wealth Management LLC increased its position in Adobe Inc. (NASDAQ:ADBE – Get Rating) by 5.8% in the third quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The firm owned 8,143 shares of the software company’s stock after acquiring an additional 445 shares during the quarter.
 Elk River Wealth Management LLC’s holdings in Adobe were worth $2,241,000 at the end of the most recent quarter.

 Other large investors also recently modified their holdings of the company.
 Grayhawk Investment Strategies Inc. bought a new position in shares of Adobe in the second quarter valued at approximately $25,000.
 Better Money Decisions LLC bought a new position in shares of Adobe in the second quarter valued at approximately $29,000.
-Oliver Lagore Vanvalin Investment Group bought a new position in shares of Adobe in the first quarter valued at approximately $31,000.
-Tortoise Investment Management LLC boosted its position in shares of Adobe by 123.7% in the second quarter.
-Tortoise Investment Management LLC now owns 85 shares of the software company’s stock valued at $31,000 after acquiring an additional 47 shares during the period.
-Finally, Urban Wealth Management LLC bought a new position in shares of Adobe in the second quarter valued at approximately $33,000.
+Oliver Lagore Vanvalin Investment Group bought a new stake in Adobe during the first quarter valued at approximately $31,000.
+Tortoise Investment Management LLC lifted its position in Adobe by 123.7% during the second quarter.
+Tortoise Investment Management LLC now owns 85 shares of the software company’s stock valued at $31,000 after purchasing an additional 47 shares during the last quarter.
+Finally, Urban Wealth Management LLC bought a new stake in Adobe during the second quarter valued at approximately $33,000.
 80.75% of the stock is currently owned by institutional investors.

 Insider Buying and Selling at Adobe